yycdavid/TilerVerify/README.md

 # TilerVerify

-This is the source code repository for NeurIPS 2019 submission 8354 'Correctness Verification of Neural Networks'.
+This is the source code repository for paper 'Correctness Verification of Neural Networks'.
+This is still updating with the research, so please contact Yichen Yang (yicheny@mit.edu) if you have issues using it.

 ## Dependencies
 The code is tested with Python 3.5.2 and Julia 0.6.4.
 Run dependency.jl to get required packages in Julia.
 Our code for solving neural network output range is based on [MIPVerify.jl](https://github.com/vtjeng/MIPVerify.jl) (**Evaluating Robustness of Neural Networks with Mixed Integer Programming**